Thomfele/nixos/flakes/README.md

 1) Spin up a minimal NixOS VM change password on nixos user and copy its IP address

-2) To sepearate Flakes from your Host (inside /etc/nixos) you need to create a local folder in your Home directory:
+2) To seperate Flakes from your Host (inside /etc/nixos) you need to create a separate folder:

-- mkdir -p /home/[username]/nixos/flakes
+- mkdir /etc/nixos/flakes

 3) Copy flake.nix and flake.txt (for instructions) into the main flakes-directory

-4) Create a directory "modules" and "misc" in this directory:
+4) Create a new directory "modules" in this directory:

-- mkdir -p /home/[username]/nixos/flakes/modules /home/[username]/nixos/flakes/misc
+- mkdir /etc/nixos/flakes/modules

-5) Copy .nix files into modules and misc
+5) Copy all module/.nix files into /modules

-6) follow example commands on flake.txt, change ip- and username
+6) follow example commands on flake.txt, change ip- and username in users.nix

 7) Notice